chrisant996/clink-fzf/README.md

 `FZF_GIT_PREVIEW_COLOR` | Control colors in the preview window: `always` (default) shows colors, `never` suppresses colors.
 `FZF_GIT_DEFAULT_COLORS` | Defines the default colors for fzf.
 This is passed to fzf via the `--color` flag.
 `FZF_GIT_EDITOR`    | Defines the command for editing a file.
 Falls back to `%EDITOR%` or `notepad.exe` if not set.

+## FZF ripgrep options

+You can specify options for ripgrep and FZF when searching files:

+Env Var Name | Description
+-|-
+`FZF_RG_EDITOR`     | Command to launch editor (expands placeholder tokens).
+`FZF_RG_FZF_OPTIONS` | Options to add to the fzf commands.
+`FZF_RG_RG_OPTIONS` | Options to add to the rg commands.

+## Configuring the editor to launch when searching files

+The editor to launch is chosen from the following, in priority order:

+1. The `fzf_rg.editor` Clink setting (this expands placeholders; see below).
+2. The `FZF_RG_EDITOR` environment variable (this expands placeholders; see below).
+3. The `EDITOR` environment variable (this does not support placeholders).
+4. If none of the above are set, then `notepad.exe` is used.

+For all of these, the string is a command line and may contain flags (for example, `myeditor.exe --flag1 --flag2`).
+The filename is automatically appended to the end of the command line, with quotes when appropriate.

+The `fzf_rg.editor` setting and `FZF_RG_EDITOR` environment variable supporting expanding certain placeholders:

+Placeholder | Description
+-|-
+`{file}` | This is replaced with the selected filename, and prevents automatically appending the filename to the end of the command line.
+The filename is automatically quoted when needed, but if a quote is adjacent to {file} then quoting is disabled (e.g. an editor might require "{file}@{line}").
+`{line}` | This is replaced with the selected line number.
+`{$envvar}` | This is replaced with the value of `%envvar%` (with any newlines replaced with spaces).

 ## File and directory list commands